Isabella of Hainault: Death

 Isabella's second pregnancy was extremely difficult.
 On 14 March 1190, she gave birth to twin boys named Robert (who died the same day) and Philip (who died 3 days afterwards, on 17 March).
-Owing to complications in childbirth, she died in Paris the next day (15 March), aged not quite 20, and was buried in the cathedral of Notre-Dame.
+Owing to complications in childbirth, she died in Paris the next day, 15 March, aged not quite 20, and was buried in the cathedral of Notre-Dame.
 She was mourned greatly in the capital, having been a popular queen.
 Her husband was not with her when she died, nor did he attend the funeral, as he was away in Normandy campaigning against Richard I of England.
 When Philip learnt of her death, he hastily signed a truce with Richard and returned to Paris, where he confirmed the placement of her tomb and spent several days in mourning before returning to Normandy the following week.
 In a letter to Pope Clement III, he wrote that he greatly missed his late wife.

 Isabella's son Louis succeeded her as Count of Artois.
 Her dowry of Artois eventually returned to the French crown following the death of her husband, when her son Louis became king.

 Appearance

 "Queen Isabelle, she of noble form and lovely eyes."
-In 1858, Isabelle's body was exhumed and measured at the cathedral of Notre Dame in Paris.
+In 1858, Isabelle's body was exhumed and measured at the cathedral of Notre-Dame de Paris.
 At 90 cm from pelvis to feet, she would have stood about 1.72-1.75 m, (5'8"-5'9") tall.
 It was during this exhumation that a silver seal (now in the British Museum) was discovered in the queen's coffin.
 Little used during her lifetime, it is one of the few medieval seals with a royal connection to survive from the Middle Ages.